akamai/terraform-provider-akamai/docs/resources/activations.md

 * `notes` - An optional text note describing this operation.

-* `activate` - A boolean indicating whether to active the specified configuration and version.
+* `activate` - A boolean indicating whether to activate the specified configuration version.
 If not supplied, True is assmed.

 ## Attribute Reference